francisdiasbr/francisdiasbr/README.md

 ## Hello!
 Welcome to my GitHub profile 👋

-✨ My name is Francis and I'm a brazilian software developer with 4 years collaborating in projects.
+✨ My name is Francis and I'm a brazilian software developer with 6 years collaborating in projects in PT & EN

   💬 Before that I worked as a chemical engineer for 10 years